Parking Fines in March, SCO: Costs, Appeals & How to Avoid Them

 Understanding Penalty Charge Notices and Fee Escalation

 In March, Scotland's parking fine system operates through Penalty Charge Notices (PCNs), with typical fines ranging from £60 to £100.
-The most common violations involve breaching traffic regulations near busy landmarks like George Square in Glasgow's city centre.
+The most common violations involve breaching traffic regulations in busy city centre areas.
 A 50% reduction applies if you pay within 14 days, making prompt action financially sensible.
 However, if payment is delayed beyond 28 days, the original fine escalates by 50%—meaning a £60 ticket becomes £90 without warning.

 Understanding escalation policies is crucial for budget management.
-Glasgow City Council and Edinburgh Council both enforce these timelines rigorously across their jurisdictions.
+Local councils enforce these timelines rigorously across their jurisdictions.
 When a charge certificate is issued, you'll face an additional 14-day window to settle the original amount plus the surcharge.
-Many drivers are caught off-guard by the speed of these increases, particularly around the Royal Infirmary of Edinburgh or Buchanan Galleries shopping centre.
+Many drivers are caught off-guard by the speed of these increases, particularly in busy shopping and hospital areas.
 Payment options vary by authority, so checking your notice immediately prevents costly mistakes.
 For official guidance, visit the GOV.UK parking ticket guidance page for detailed payment procedures and deadlines.

 Private Land Parking Charges and Payment Terms